FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 > class SpaceClient(opts)

-Use this class to create space client instances able to interact with space-daemon
+Use this class to create Space Js client instances able to interact with space-daemon

 Options: